Last updated on February 2nd, 2021 at 09:06 pm

-I had injured my leg the day before I arrived and was hobbling, but I couldn’t help but be drawn into many of these trails by their sheer beauty, which you can see in many of the photographs that accompany this article.
+I had injured my leg the day before I arrived and was hobbling, but I couldn’t help but be drawn into many of these trails by their sheer beauty.

-You can encounter most of these hiking trails, including the Cypress Swamp Trail, from the scenic three-mile Loop Drive, which starts in an old citrus grove first carved out of the forest by pioneers in the late 1800s and later abandoned.
-You can park your car along the road at trailheads, although I suggest the best way to explore this area is by bicycle.
+You’ll find the trailheads, including the Cypress Swamp Trail, accessible from the scenic three-mile Loop Drive, which starts in an old citrus grove first carved out of the forest by pioneers in the late 1800s.

 The Loop Drive is a beautiful setting for a bicycle ride, thickly lined with live oaks, hickory trees and native palms.
 There are bicycle racks at most trailheads (bikes are prohibited on the nature trails themselves).

-The park also has 6 miles of off-road trails, mainly unpaved access roads, for bicycles.
+The park also has six miles of off-road trails for bicycles.

 Highlands Hammock’s sister park, Lake June In the Winter, is a 20-minute drive.
-Additional hiking opportunities are available, although these trails are not as shaded as those in Highlands Hammocks.
+Additional hiking opportunities are available, although these trails are not as shaded as those in Highlands Hammock.

 In fact, they call the lake’s sand scrub habitat “Florida’s desert,” and not without cause.

-There are several trails here, as well as areas where you can carry your kayak or canoe lakeside and enjoy excellent fishing or just a pleasant paddle.
+There are several trails here, as well as areas where you can carry your kayak or canoe lakeside, enjoy excellent fishing or just a pleasant paddle.
 Outside the park, there are several public ramps for larger boats.